 (iv) [[Ensure that] Once a source, sink or activity is accounted for in a nationally determined mitigation commitment, Parties shall continue to include];

 (v) [[Ensure that] internationally transferred mitigation outcomes used by any Party to meet its nationally determined mitigation commitment shall be real, permanent, additional and verified, be subject to systems to ensure that units are not counted more than once in tracking progress toward nationally determined mitigation commitments and shall be supplemental to domestic action].

+(vi) [Avoid double counting where internationally transferred mitigation outcomes are used towards commitments]

 Option 2: No text on accounting and land use.